 Cost

 It is inevitable that cost must come into the equation as the additional time and materials of 3-coat finishes will cost more.
-Also, as mentioned earlier, two-coat paint systems are more commonly used on metal cladding products and this can often make them a lower-cost option.
+Also, if the third coat requires running the material through the coating line again, there will be additional waste and scrap that must be accounted for.
 However, there are other factors that go into pricing, so it is always best to get a quote to see which coating is better suited to your budget.
 For example, to add a third coat onto a standard 2-coat finish will be treated as a custom color, and therefore be more expensive than a standard 3-coat finish.
+As always, it is advisable to leave the decision on whether a finish should be 2-coat or 3-coat to the experts.

 Warranties